-In this work we have stated a necessary condition, (3), for a dispersion relations $\omega(k)$ to be causal in relativistic quantum field theories, in phases where the retarded Green's function is a tempered distribution.
+Conclusions.-In this Letter, we have stated a necessary condition, (3), for a dispersion relations $\omega(k)$ to be causal in relativistic quantum field theories, in phases where the retarded Green's function is a tempered distribution.
 We emphasise that (3) is universal, independent of model details such as coupling strength.

 We have proved a number of simple and universal constraints on $\omega(k)$ following from (3).
 This includes an infinite number of bounds between transport coefficients of hydrodynamics and an intrinsic microscopic scale R, the radius of convergence of the hydrodynamic series.
 Among these bounds is an upper bound on the diffusion constant, D (7).
-There is some unexplored space $DR \in (1.22, \frac{16}{3\pi}]$; ultimately this interval can be shrunk to zero, either because the upper bound can be refined, or because there exist causal functions which have larger values of DR, or both.
+There is some unexplored space $DR \in (1.22, (16/3\pi)]$ ; ultimately this interval can be shrunk to zero, either because the upper bound can be refined, or because there exist causal functions which have larger values of DR, or both.
 This remains to be seen.

-We note that the two-sided bounds we have obtained on hydrodynamic transport coefficients are reminiscent of causality bounds on Wilson coefficients in EFTs obtained in recent work [34, 35].
+We note that the two-sided bounds we have obtained on hydrodynamic transport coefficients are reminiscent of causality bounds on Wilson coefficients in effective field theories obtained in recent work [37,38].

 We have proved that causal dispersion relations cannot be entire functions (except for the perfect fluid), and ruled out poles and essential singularities.
-Naively, this leaves branch point singularities in $\omega(k)$, consistent with a growing number of empirical case-by-case observations.
+Naively, this leaves branch point singularities in $\omega(k)$ , consistent with a growing number of empirical case-by-case observations.
 Since in the shear channel there is only one hydrodynamic mode, the branch point implies the existence of a nonhydrodynamic shear mode.
-In turn, this entails a nonhydrodynamic mode in the sound channel too, by continuity at k = 0 where the shear and sound channel degenerate.5 Thus any attempt to formulate a causal initial value problem for relativistic hydrodynamics must include nonhydrodynamic modes; the two things are inseparable.
-This explains the appearance of nonhydrodynamic QNMs for asymptotically AdS black branes, and nonhydrodynamic modes in phenomenological models such as RTA kinetic theory [37, 38], MIS [29, 30], BRSSS [39], aHydro [40, 41], HJSW [42], BDNK [43-46] and the model put forward in [47].
+In turn, this entails a nonhydrodynamic mode in the sound channel too, by continuity at k = 0 where the shear and sound channel degenerate [39].
+Thus any attempt to formulate a causal initial value problem for relativistic hydrodynamics must include nonhydrodynamic modes; the two things are inseparable.
+This explains the appearance of nonhydrodynamic QNMs for asymptotically AdS black branes, and nonhydrodynamic modes in phenomenological models such as RTA kinetic theory [40,41], MIS [30,31], BRSSS [42], aHydro [43,44], HJSW [45], BDNK [46-49], and the model put forward in [50].
+This observation also emphasises the physical role of the radius of convergence Rappearing in our bounds: it is the scale of new physics beyond the low-energy effective theory of relativistic hydrodynamics.

-Acknowledgements.
-We thank Christiana Pantelidou for providing the data from figure 1 of [13].
-We thank Richard Davison, Luca V. Delacrétaz and Lorenzo Gavassino for useful correspondence.
-A.S. acknowledges financial support from Grant No. CEX2019-000918-M funded by Ministerio de Ciencia e Innovación (MCIN)/Agencia Estatal de Investigación (AEI)/10.13039/501100011033.
-M.S. is supported by the National Science Centre, Poland, under Grants No. 2018/29/B/ST2/02457 and No. 2021/41/B/ST2/02909.
-B.W. is supported by a Royal Society University Research Fellowship and in part by the Science and Technology Facilities Council (Consolidated Grant 'Exploring the Limits of the Standard Model and Beyond').
-We would further like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme 'Applicable Resurgent Asymptotics: Towards a Universal Theory'.
+We thank Christiana Pantelidou for providing the data from Fig. 1 of [14].
+We thank Richard Davison, Luca V. Delacrétaz, and Lorenzo Gavassino for useful correspondence.
+A. S. acknowledges financial support from Grant No. CEX2019-000918-M funded by Ministerio de Ciencia e Innovación (MCIN)/Agencia Estatal de Investigación (AEI)/10.13039/501100011033.
+M. S. is supported by the National Science Centre, Poland, under Grants No. 2018/29/ B/ST2/02457 and No. 2021/41/B/ST2/02909.
+B. W. is supported by a Royal Society University Research Fellowship and in part by the Science and Technology Facilities Council (Consolidated Grant "Exploring the Limits of the Standard Model and Beyond").
+We would further like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme "Applicable Resurgent Asymptotics: Towards a Universal Theory".